urql-graphql/urql/exchanges/multipart-fetch/README.md

 const client = createClient({
   url: 'http://localhost:1234/graphql',
-  exchanges: [
-    dedupExchange,
-    cacheExchange,
-    multipartFetchExchange,
-  ],
-});
+  exchanges: [dedupExchange, cacheExchange, multipartFetchExchange], });
 ```

-now we can start uploading files to our server!
+Now we can start uploading files to our server!